 Discussion

-As per previous agreements, CSI-RS can be used to support beam management as well as CSI-RS is also being discussed for numerous other use cases to support functionality that otherwise would have been supported by the multi-purpose CRS in LTE.
+As per previous agreements, CSI-RS can be used to support beam management as well as CSI acquisition.
+CSI-RS is also being discussed for numerous other use cases to support functionality that otherwise would have been supported by the multi-purpose CRS in LTE.
 This includes functionality such as CONNECTED mode L3 mobility, fine time/frequency tracking, UL power control, and radio link monitoring.
 As discussed in [1], RE-level combs serve as a useful unifying design attribute that is well motivated to support the multiple use cases just listed.
 In this paper, we further discuss the IFDMA pattern listed as Opt-1 in the above agreement for supporting sub-symbol Rx beam sweeps for beam management.
 The structure of this signal is precisely an RE-level comb, so it fits well in a unified RS design spanning multiple use cases.
 RE-level combs are discussed in quite some detail in the context of fine time/frequency tracking of the channel in [2] which includes performance results as a function of repetition factor (RPF) of the comb.

-discussedn.
+From a beam management perspective, the CSI-RS design must support beam sweeps with related reports.
+Specifically, the design should support gNB Tx beam sweeping and/or UE Rx beam sweeping when analog beamforming is used.
+Furthermore, for additional purposes, the CSI-RS structure can be optimized for the particular beam management procedure.
+This could, e.g., relate to the support of sub-symbol beam sweeping, which can reduce beam management related latencies.
+IFDMA is a good alternative to support beam management on a sub-symbol level, as will be discussed later in this contribution.

+For high performance data delivery, it is desirable to configure UEs to provide CSI feedback at the same time as beam management decisions are made, e.g., beam selection.
+In this way, the reference signals are leveraged as much as possible, and latencies in the beam management process are minimized.
+This motivates a framework where the gNB transmits a sweep of multiple beamformed CSI-RS resources.
+The UE is configured to measure on these multiple resources, and feedback a report that includes both CSI-RS resource indicator (CRI) indicating the best beam selection, and CSI (e.g., RI/PMI/CQI) for that beam for the purposes of UE specific beamforming and link adaptation.
+Alternatively, only CSI-RSRP feedback for either the best beam or several of the beams can be configured as the feedback from the sweep.
+The CSI-RSRP then be used for a, coarse link adaptation.

 Sub-symbol time beam sweep for efficient beam management

 As shown in the above, it has been agreed to support sub-time units smaller than an OFDM symbol in a reference numerology in NR.
 The reference numerology is the one, for example, used for transmission of the data symbols.
 Such design can provide a useful tool for enabling low latency beam sweep, and in some scenarios, provide overhead reduction.
-In the last meeting it was agreed to down-select amongst the available methods, given that sub-symbol beam sweep was agreed.
-Mainly three alternatives methods have been discussed; IFDMA, increased SCS, and DFT filter based signal generation.
+It has previously been agreed to down-select amongst available methods, given that sub-symbol beam sweep was agreed.
+Mainly three alternatives methods have been discussed: IFDMA, increased SCS, and DFT filter based signal generation.
 Here, we mainly discuss the former two, noting that a DFT filtering based approach requires additional implementation cost, but does not provide any obvious advantages compared to the other two.